itsmi/Cryptocurrency-Mining-Calculator/README.md

 Inputs:
 * init_invest: The initial investment in USD.
-* init_hashpwr_price: THe initial hashpower price in USD / GH/s.
+* init_hashpwr_price: The initial hashpower price in USD / GH/s.
 * invest_dur: The time period for the investment.
 * hashpwr_dur: The duration of the hashpower in days.
 * BTC_price: The current (bit)coin price in USD.